 Limited to what is necessary

-The Danish DPA emphasises that the principle of “data minimisation” applies when using cookie walls.
+The Danish DPA emphasizes that the principle of “data minimization” applies when using cookie walls.
 Don’t collect personal data unless you need it for a specific purpose.

 If you are requesting consent for a “tracked version” of your services, be clear about what this means.